The A-10 Warthog – Useful is Beautiful

 - SOTI Lockdown – Similar to the AirWatch Launcher, the SOTI MDM lockdown tool can be used to replace the default launcher on an Android device.
 Read more about configuring the lockdown tool here.

-The BlueFletch launcher is designed for the enterprise.
-In addition to the standard security features supported by the common launchers above, the BlueFletch Enterprise Launcher includes these value-add features:
+As you can see from the chart above, the BlueFletch Launcher is made for the enterprise.
+In addition to the standard security features supported by common launchers, the BlueFletch Enterprise Launcher includes these value-add features:

 - Enterprise Single Sign-On – The BlueFletch Enterprise Launcher provides the end-user access to the applications and settings based on their credentials.
-But also allows them to easily access the applications without having to sign-in to each one.
-Authenticate and provide single sign-on (SSO) with most Identity Providers (IDPs) such as Office365, Google Auth, or Active Directory / LDAP.
+It also allows them to access applications without having to sign-in to each one, which simplifies the login process significantly.
+Through single sign-on (SSO) you can tie into your existing Identity Provider (IDP) such as Okta, Office365, Google Auth, and Active Directory/LDAP and users can authenticate by way of face recognition, NFC, badge scanning, or entering a username + password.

 - Simple Branding – Companies can easily configure a color pallet and add a logo so that our launcher can fit with their corporate branding.
 This is a small detail but highlights how much we think about our clients and what we would do if we were in their shoes.